aircampro/Pi_armadillo/README.md

 Please investigate the directory program for further details I will try to document more detail in time

 GUI
-- examples fro trend or control HMI using tkinter
+- examples fro trend or control HMI using tkinter, pygame, openCV, kivy, simpleGUI, streamlit

 ITL612 IR SENSOR
 - ITL612 IR camera API